MARS: A neurosymbolic approach for interpretable drug discovery

 \subsection{MARS dynamically updates rule weights}

 After MARS is executed, its learned rule weights reflect each rule's relative usefulness in the prediction task.
-Additionally, during training, weight updates drive the agent toward more informative paths and bypass the assumptions that pre-assigned rule weights are correct.
+Rule weights are updated after every batch, which includes a subset of the training triples.
+This means that, during training, the weight updates drive the agent toward more informative paths and bypass the assumptions that pre-assigned rule weights are correct.
 This eliminates the need for pre-computed or literature-derived rule weights; thus, we initialize all weights uniformly as 0.5, a \textit{medium} level of importance.
-We test \textit{two} approaches for updating rule weights.
+We tested \textit{two} different approaches for updating rule weights.